ibm-cloud-docs/power-iaas/modifying-instance.md

 Verify that the action that you perform on a volume group meets the current state of the volume group.
-Otherwise, an error message appears indicating that the volume group is not in the expected state.
+Otherwise, an error message is displayed indicating that the volume group is not in the expected state.
 {: attention}

-The error message appears when you perform the following actions:
+The error message is displayed when you perform the following actions:
 - Stop a volume group when the `ReplicationStatus` is in the `disabled` state.
 - Start a volume group when the `ReplicationStatus` is in the `enabled` state or `available` state.
 - Reset a volume group that is not in the error state.